yuxin16/A2-hcds-hcc-xiyu/blog.md

 _Add an image of your plot here and describe what you can see._ 🖼️
 <br/>![image](https://github.com/FUB-HCC/hcds-winter-2020/blob/main/assignments/A2_ReproducibilityWorkflow/xiyu/Page%20Views%20on%20English%20Wikipedia.png)

+<br/> The plot shows a time series trends from 2007 to 2017.
+The blue line shows the desktop traffic and the orange line shows mobile traffic.
+All traffic combined from desktop traffic and orange traffic is shown in green.
+The x-axis shows the years whereas the y-axis shows the visiting volum in billion.
+The peak value of traffic can be found around 2015 and 2016.
+The mobile traffic remains 0 and first exists starting from 2014, this may in accordance with the widespread of smartphones in 2014.
+The user traffic in 2017 is almost the same from desktop and mobile but mobile traffic goes up afterwords.
+It may be based on the popular use of mobile devides instead of a computer/laptop.

+However, there are something I currently cannot expain from the plot.
+Since the desktop traffic starts from 2014 and mobile traffic remains 0, why would the all traffic become so high?
+My guess was from internet spiders/crawlers but I cannot proof that.

 ### Challenges
 _Describe what tasks were challenging to you._

 The API stuff and JSON File were the most challenging to me.
 Otherwise writing decent codes is also challenging.

 _What was surprising, what did you learn?_ 😮